Jbleezy/BO1-Reimagined/README.md

 * Mystery Box always initially spawns randomly on maps that the box can spawn randomly
 * Mystery Box can initially spawn in the start room on maps that the box can spawn randomly
 * Mystery Box can initially spawn anywhere on Five
-* Mule Kick disabled on all maps except Moon
 * Turrets attack players (won't attack the team that activated the turret)
 * Players gain 10 points for slowing down a player if they are below full health
 * If an enemy player assisted in getting a player down, the player will gain 5% of the player's points who downed